JUVENILE, YOUTHFUL OFFENDER, OR ADULT: CRIMINAL CHARGES FOR MINOR CHILDREN IN OKLAHOMA

 Know your Rights and Defend Them

 You or your child are entitled to a defense and you need one, if you are facing a juvenile or Youthful Offender charge in Oklahoma.
-Cannon Law Firm can assist you and ensure your rights are protected.
+CANNON & ASSOCIATES can assist you and ensure your rights are protected.
 The system can appear biased against an accused child.
 Hiring the right law firm will ensure your or your child’s rights are respected from initial investigation through sentencing or trial and everything between.
 The fact you or your child are charged with a juvenile or Youthful Offender crime in Oklahoma does not mean you or your child will be convicted or sentenced to jail/prison.

 Choose an Experienced Juvenile Criminal Defense Lawyer